 In April of 2018, the Town of Stonington issued a request for information to around ten different internet companies operating in the area.
 This request for information, or RFI, was designed to solicit responses from internet service providers (ISPs) in Maine -- like Spectrum, Consolidated Communications, or Pioneer Broadband -- to see what they could to do improve the internet in Stonington.
 We did this because we recognized that improved internet can help us deal with so many of the same issues it's helping other towns in Maine deal with.

 We received several responses, but one stood out from the rest.
 Axiom Technologies, a company dedicated to delivering high-speed internet to rural Maine communities, gave us a thoughtful and creative response that seemed tailor-made for our town.
 We decided to embark upon an official planning process with them in June, whereby they will draft an engineering study to see exactly how we can get state-of-the-art technology down to Stonington in a way that will benefit everyone here.

 In the interest of keeping everyone updated with what we're doing, we decided to publish our RFI (click here) and Axiom's response right here where you can read them, and to continue using this page to post periodic updates on the progress we're making.
+We hosted a public information session on all of this on August 15th, and will host more as new developments occur.
 To learn more, contact Henry Teverow at 207-367-2351, email@example.com, or just stop in at the Town Hall.
 Please let your friends and family know what we're doing!